nikolaynau/vue-module/packages/create-vite/README.md

 ## Usage

-Run the CLI to create a new Vue Module:
+Run the CLI to create a new module from template:

 ```bash
 npm init @vuemodule/vite